MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/customer-service-hub-user-guide-email-overview.md

 For more information, see [Enable the enhanced email experience](customer-service-hub-user-guide-email-admin.md#how-to-enable-the-enhanced-email-experience).

-## View, compose and respond to emails
+## View, compose and respond to email
-Users can view, create, and send emails faster with streamlined access that helps users compose, reply, and send emails using rich text editing and drag-and-drop attachment features and functionalities.
+Users can view, create, and send email faster with streamlined access that helps users compose, reply, and send emails using rich text editing and drag-and-drop attachment features and functionalities.

 ### View an email
-You can view and respond to emails across your Dynamics 365 app.
+You can view and respond to email across your Dynamics 365 app.

 #### Access and view emails
    ![Access and view email](media\email-how-to-view-an-email-11a.png "Access and view email.")